Despite weeks of protests, France implements health pass at cafes and train stations with little drama

 Italy has implemented a similar national health pass, though its version has drawn fewer public protests.
 Since Friday, people in Italy are required to show documentation before getting access to indoor dining, gyms, theaters and museums.
 The pass will also be required for long-distance travel and of schoolteachers and university students starting next month.

-France’s pass only received the final green light from the country’s constitutional council last Thursday, after weeks of public and parliamentary debate.
+France’s pass received the final green light from the country’s constitutional council only last Thursday, after weeks of public and parliamentary debate.

-Both in France and in Italy, the majority of the population approves of the new measures, according to surveys, and the rules have prompted a surge in bookings for vaccination appointments.
+Both in France and in Italy, the majority of the population approves of the new measures, surveys show, and the rules have prompted a surge in bookings for vaccination appointments.

-But France has seen four weekends of mass protests, some of which have turned violent.
+But France has had four weekends of mass protests, some of which have turned violent.
 On Saturday, more than 230,000 people rallied against the measures, according to figures by the Interior Ministry.

 Opposition has come from across the political and societal spectrum, including from nurses who risk being suspended unless they get vaccinated, as well as far-right activists who may be using the protests as a recruiting ground.

-In a step toward its critics, the French government announced minor relaxations of its implementation plan: Negative coronavirus tests will be valid for three days, rather than for only 48 hours.
-And officials are observing a week's grace period before violations of the rules will be fined or prosecuted.
+In a nod toward its critics, the French government announced minor relaxations of its implementation plan: Negative coronavirus tests will be valid for three days, rather than for only 48 hours.
+And officials are observing a week's grace period before violators of the rules will be fined or prosecuted.

 But the government is not backing down in what amounts to a key leadership test ahead of presidential elections next year.

 Customers without a valid pass can be fined more than 135 euros, or about $158.
-Restaurants and other businesses that fail to check whether their clients have passes risk being closed by the authorities.
+Restaurants and other businesses that fail to check that their clients have passes risk being closed by the authorities.

 For now, unvaccinated French are still eligible to get free coronavirus tests, with results usually delivered within around 15 minutes, but the government has indicated it will begin to charge for tests in fall.
-Testing sites are set up in tents across the city, including near stations and in popular bar districts.
+Testing sites have been set up in tents across the city, including near stations and in popular bar districts.

 At a train station in the northeast of Paris, Rania Ban Aboura, 26, was trying to negotiate access to a Strasbourg-bound train for her cousin, who was still waiting for a test she said she had taken over an hour before.

 With the train about to depart, two security officers agreed to accompany the cousin back to the testing site, to inquire about the delay.
-As they ran toward the exit of the train station, Aboura stayed behind and watched over the luggage.
+As they ran toward the exit of the train station, Aboura stayed behind and watched the luggage.

 She said the health pass was a good idea.
 “My grandmother died from the coronavirus,” she said.

-Aboura said she had not yet been vaccinated, but is planning to get a shot soon.
+Aboura said she had not yet been vaccinated, but was planning to get a shot soon.

 FOMO in the U.K., sausages in Germany, Dracula’s castle in Romania: Countries dangle coronavirus vaccine incentives